colindembovsky/colindembovsky.github.io/_posts/2021-11-10-actions-authenticate-to-azure-without-a-secret.markdown

 # Update: 11/17/2021

-In my original post, I extracted the Azure login task to a Composite Action because you need a beta version of the `az cli` for the OIDC to work.
+In the original version of this post, I extracted the Azure login task to a Composite Action because you need a beta version of the `az cli` for the OIDC to work.
 As of today, you can use the `@v1` tag of `azure/login` (which has been updated to include OIDC logic) and you do not have to install the beta `az cli`.
 This makes the Composite Action obsolete - all you have to do now is call the `azure/login` task as before, not passing the secret (assuming you configure the federated credential on the SPN in Azure).

 # Problem Statement